-Giovanni Battista Amici (1824) who was also a good microscope maker, found that the stigma of Portulaca oleracea was covered with hairs which contained some granules or particles inside them.
+Giovanni Battista Amici (1824) was an Italian astronomer, a good microscope maker, and a botanist.
+In 1822, he accidentally found that the stigma of Portulaca oleracea was covered with hairs which contained some granules or particles inside them.
 Curiosity prompted him to ascertain whether they moved in the same way as the granules he had seen in the cells of Chara.
 It pleased him to find that they did.

 Amici’s discovery stimulated the young French botanist Brongniart (1827) to examine a large number of pollinated pistils with a view to understanding the interaction between the pollen and the stigma and the introduction of the fertilizing substance into the ovule.
 He found the formation of the pollen tubes (he called them spermatic tubules) to be a very frequent occurrence but persuaded himself to believe that, after penetrating the stigma, the tubes burst and discharged their granular contents, which he likened to the spermatozoids of animals and considered to be the active part of the pollen.
 He thought he saw these “spermatic granules” vibrating down the whole length of the style and entering the placenta and ovule, and he drew a series of figures to illustrate the whole process.